netanelin/Packman_Multiplayer/README.md

 > GameBoard Map

 The GameBoard backgroung is a map of Ariel university in Samaria Israel, which is the university that we are currently studying in and where this project was given to us as a task.
+The locations are translated from lat lon coordinates to image pixels.

 The player cannot leave the borders of the map, if it tries to leave 1 point is reduced for every attempt.